jboss-developer/jboss-eap-quickstarts/template/README.md

 Configure Maven
 ---------------

-You can copy or link to the Maven configuration information in the README file in the root folder of the quickstarts.
+Contributor: You can copy or link to the Maven configuration information in the README file in the root folder of the quickstarts.
 For example:

 If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.